Finland Work Culture

-Flexi-work terms are generally in a written agreement between the employer and employee and allows the employee to decide when and where they work 50% of the time but must not average more than 40 hours per week over four months.
+Flexi-work terms are generally in a written agreement between the employer and employee and allow the employee to decide when and where they work 50% of the time but must not average more than 40 hours per week over four months.

 During a workday of more than six hours, employees are entitled to a minimum of an hour’s break which they can use to leave their place of work.
-A shorter break can be agreed between employer and employee but no less than 30 minutes.
-Breaks between daily shifts should be 11 hours and each week there should be at least 35 hours rest.
+A shorter break can be agreed upon between employer and employee but no less than 30 minutes.
+Breaks between daily shifts should be 11 hours and each week there should be at least 35 hours of rest.

 Overtime in Finland

 Overtime is regulated by the Working Hours Act and collective agreements and is defined as hours over the maximum regular working hours – eight hours per day or 40 hours per week.
 The maximum overtime allowed is 138 hours in a four-month period or 250 hours in a calendar year.
-An extension of the 250 hours can be agreed but only to another 80 hours maximum over the year.
-Overtime pay is 1.5 times the regular hourly rate for the first two hours and double time for subsequent hours.
-This can be given as a remuneration or time off in lieu.
+An extension of the 250 hours can be agreed upon but only to another 80 hours maximum over the year.
+Overtime pay is 1.5 times the regular hourly rate for the first two hours and double the time for subsequent hours.
+This can be given as remuneration or time off in lieu.

 Notice Periods in Finland

-Notice periods are usually agreed mutually and written into the employment contract unless there is a collective agreement in place.
+Notice periods are usually agreed upon mutually and written into the employment contract unless there is a collective agreement in place.
 Otherwise, statutory notice periods are below and are based on length of employment: